 This smaller test group can provide valuable feedback, help you refine your training process, and become champions for the new software when it’s time to introduce it to the rest of the team.
 It’s a low-risk way to work out the kinks and ensure a smoother adoption for everyone.
 A great way to do this is by using a free trial to explore the software with your pilot team.

-Provide Great Team Training and Support
+Offer Strong Team Training and Support

 Even the most intuitive software requires some initial guidance.
 Your team is likely unfamiliar with the new tool, and expecting them to figure it out on their own can lead to frustration and slow adoption.
 Plan for comprehensive training that fits different learning styles.
 This could include live demos, video tutorials, or detailed written guides.